Sharing our Best Practices for Leave Management During COVID-19

 Note that this leave is job protected, but ends if an employee receives a negative COVID-19 test result.
 At this point, the employee must return to work as required.

-Eligible employees are entitled to 16 weeks of leave every 24 months.
+Eligible employees are entitled to up to 16 weeks of job-protected leave.

 Earned Sick and Safe Leave